-Actions that compromise the professional learning environment are considered to be non-academic offenses, and may include but are not limited to the following:
+Actions that compromise the professional learning environment are considered to be nonacademic offenses, and may include but are not limited to the following:

-- 1. pushing, striking or physically assaulting, or otherwise intentionally threatening or endangering any member of the faculty, administration, staff, or student body, or any visitor to the campus; - 2. disorderly conduct, including breach of the peace or obstruction or disruption of teaching, research, administration, disciplinary procedure, or other MiSPP activities, including its public service functions or other authorized activities; - 3. lewd, indecent or obscene conduct or expression, alcohol or nonalcohol related:
+- 1. pushing, striking or physically assaulting, or otherwise intentionally threatening or endangering any member of the faculty, administration, staff, or student body, or any visitor to the campus; - 2. unprofessional conduct to include intimidation and/or bullying directly or via social media; - disorderly conduct, including breach of the peace or obstruction or disruption of teaching, research, administration, disciplinary procedure, or other MiSPP activities, including its public service functions or other authorized activities; - 4. lewd, indecent or obscene conduct or expression, alcohol or non-alcohol related; - 5. use of any tobacco or nicotine products including chewing tobacco and electronic cigarettes; - theft and/or unauthorized possession of MiSPP property or property of a member of the MiSPP community or campus visitors; - 7. failure to remit or return property or records of MiSPP within the time prescribed; - 8. failure to comply with instructions or directions of any properly identified school personnel while these persons are acting in the performance of their duties;

-- 4. use of smoking tobacco, in any form, in or outside the MiSPP building: - 5. theft and/or unauthorized possession of MiSPP property or property of a member of the MiSPP community or campus visitors; - 6. failure to remit or return property or records of MiSPP within the time prescribed; - 7. failure to comply with instructions or directions of any properly identified school personnel while these persons are acting in the performance of their duties: - 8. unauthorized use of MiSPP facilities, including: (a) unauthorized entry into the building, office, or other facility or remaining in the building after normal closing hours; (b) unauthorized use of any MiSPP telephone or of any other MiSPP facilities; (c) possessing, using, making, or causing to be made any key for any MiSPP facility without proper authorization; (d) unauthorized use of another student or faculty member's password to gain access to the computer or computer output, including but not limited to any knowing and willing use of fraudulent means to process computer programs and access computer files; - 9. vandalism; - 10. furnishing false information to any MiSPP official or making false statements in disciplinary hearings; - 11. safety violations, including: (a) intentional false reporting of a fire or explosive device on MiSPP property: (b) tampering with fire-fighting equipment, safety devices, or other emergency or safety equipment; (c) setting an unauthorized fire; - 12. violation of Technology Use Guidelines to include individual instructor's restrictions on the use of laptop/handheld computers in class; - 14. unlawful possession, use or distribution of alcoholic beverages, narcotics or dangerous drugs, on school property or as part of any school-related activity as outlined in the Drug and Alcohol Prevention policy: - 15. possession or use of firearms, even if an individual holds a concealed weapons permit; - 16. possession or use of explosives, chemicals, weapons or items that could be used or perceived as a weapon.
+- 9. unauthorized use of MiSPP facilities, including: (a) unauthorized entry into the building, office, or other facility or remaining in the building after normal closing hours; (b) unauthorized use of any MiSPP telephone or of any other MiSPP facilities; (c) possessing, using, making, or causing to be made any key for any MiSPP facility without proper authorization; (d) unauthorized use of another student or faculty member's password to gain access to the computer or computer output, including but not limited to any knowing and willing use of fraudulent means to process computer programs and access computer files; - 10. vandalism; - 11. furnishing false information to any MiSPP official or making false statements in disciplinary hearings; - safety violations, including: (a) intentional false reporting of a fire or explosive device on MiSPP property; (b) tampering with fire-fighting equipment, safety devices, or other emergency or safety equipment; (c) setting an unauthorized fire; - 13. violation of Technology Use Guidelines to include individual instructor's restrictions on the use of laptop/handheld computers in class; - 14. unlawful possession, use or distribution of alcoholic beverages, narcotics or dangerous drugs, on school property or as part of any school-related activity as outlined in the Drug and Alcohol Prevention policy; - 15. possession or use of firearms, even if an individual holds a concealed weapons permit; - 16. possession or use of explosives, chemicals, weapons or items that could be used or perceived as a weapon.